tamaskis/lsqcurvefit_approx-MATLAB/README.md

 ## Additional Notes/Warnings:
    - **Only the linear and polynomial fits are true linear least squares fits**.
 The nonlinear fits (power, exponential, and logarithmic) are _approximated_ through transforming the model to a linear form and then applying a least squares fit.
    - Taking the logarithm of a negative number produces a complex number.
-When linearizing, this function will take only the real part of the resulting complex numbers in the case that a negative data point has to be linearized.
-The resulting fit is typically poor, and a (slightly) better fit could be obtained by excluding those data points that would trigger these issues during linearization.
+When linearizing, for simplicity, this function will take only the real part of the resulting complex numbers in the case that a negative data point has to be linearized.
+The resulting fit is typically poor, and a (slightly) better fit could be obtained by excluding those data points altogether.

 ## Examples and Additional Documentation